imagekit-developer/imagekit-vuejs/DEVELOPING.md

 4. Go to `example/sample-app` folder and use `npm install` to install dependencies.
 5. Use `npm link imagekitio-vue`, This should create a copy of `imagekitio-vue` library in `node_modules` of `sample-app`
 6. Configure sample app with required keys.
 Use sample-app's `Readme.md` for exact details.
-7. Use npm start from the `example/sample-app` folder to run the app.
+7. Use `npm run serve` from the `example/sample-app` folder to run the app.

 ## Running sample backend server